DreymaR/BigBagKbdTrix/README.md

 - Alt layout writeup!
 	- Make it the first section under Layers, "Base Layout".
 	- Also update other sections to be more layout inclusive.
-	- Move the links to Getreuer's and the AKL beginner's guides there from the links page, or keep both?
+	- Move the links to Getreuer's and the AKL beginner's guides there from the links page?
+No, keep both.
 	- Link to the layout playgrounds, Oxey and Cyanophage etc – also see below.
 		- https://oxey.dev/playground/  				(Oxey's Playground)
 		- https://cyanophage.github.io/ 				(Cyanophage's analyzer)